JokerJohn/PRCV-VSLAM-Challenge-2022/README.md

 ## [leaderboard](http://aiskyeye.com/leaderboard/)

-Sign up for an account and submit your results in the evaluation system, the real-time leaderboard will update your ranking.
+Sign up for an account and submit your results in the evaluation system, the live leaderboard will update your ranking.

 ![image-20220807203857498](README/image-20220807203857498.png)